claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

   - So you have to click the three dots on the right and check the "Size and position" section
   - Then click All scenes at the top
   - Or maybe just select "all scenes" under the image while you're manually dragging the size / position of the subtitles?
+    - This doesn't seem to work though, I think you have to do it on the right instead
   - Then copy the values you like into the "Size and position" section
   - I like these settings:
     - X: 1935, Y:1873, W: 3522, H: 282
+    - Sometimes it keeps changing the width back again every time you change the height
+      - If that happens, click the button that looks a bit like a link icon - a kind of broken oval shape
     - Otherwise...
       - Change the size to fill more of the screen (not all the way to the egdes)
       - Change the position so it's not too close to the bottom
       - Change the height so there's only one line of text at a time
+  - Check that it's worked, by clicking on different scenes in the middle of text and playing it a little
+    - All scenes should have the same size / position of subtitle
+- Save in Descript:
+  - Click Publish, top right
+  - Make sure Publish is selected at the top (rather than Export)
+  - Click Update

 ## Remove ums and ers and ahs